-- –––, 1995, “Leibniz's Moral Philosophy,” in The Cambridge Companion to Leibniz, edited by Nicholas Jolley, Cambridge: Cambridge University Press.
+- –––, 1995, “Leibniz's Moral Philosophy,” in The Cambridge Companion to Leibniz, Nicholas Jolley (ed.), Cambridge: Cambridge University Press.

 - Haakonssen, Knud, 1996, Natural Law and Moral Philosophy: From Grotius to the Scottish Enlightenment, Cambridge: Cambridge University Press.

-- –––, 1998, “Divine/Natural Law Theories in Ethics,” in The Cambridge History of Seventeenth-Century Philosophy (Volume II), edited by Daniel Garber and Michael Ayers, Cambridge: Cambridge University Press.
+- –––, 1998, “Divine/Natural Law Theories in Ethics,” in The Cambridge History of Seventeenth-Century Philosophy (Volume II), Daniel Garber and Michael Ayers (eds.), Cambridge: Cambridge University Press.

 - Hostler, John, 1975, Leibniz's Moral Philosophy, New York: Harper & Row Publishers, Inc.